 Inventory reports

 Another useful report is the "Stock Status" report.
-This report shows the same components for calculating the available quantity (In Stock Confirmed + Ordered = Available Quantity) as in the Item Master Data window on the Inventory tab.
+This report shows the same components for calculating the available quantity (In Stock Confirmed + Ordered = Available Quantity) as in the Item Master Data window on the Stock tab.

 These reports and many others allow you to keep an accurate overview of your inventory and make informed decisions.
 They are another example of how SAP Business One can help you optimise your warehouse management and improve your business processes.